 A quandle is said to be involutory if it obeys the law

 Any symmetric space gives an involutory quandle, where is the result of ‘reflecting through ’.
 In fact this leads to an elegant definition of symmetric spaces.
 Note that involutory quandles are algebras of a certain Lawvere theory, since racks are already algebras of a Lawvere theory, and involutory quandles are racks obeying some extra equational laws.
 We may thus define involutory quandle objects in any category with finite products, such as the category of smooth manifolds.
 Loos has shown that a connected symmetric space is the the same as an involutory quandle object in the category of smooth manifolds with the additional properties that:

 each point is an isolated fixed point of the operation .

 Gavin Wraith, A personal story about knots.

-Seiichi Kamada, Knot invariants derived from quandles and racks, arxiv:math/0211096.
+Seiichi Kamada, Knot invariants derived from quandles and racks, (arXiv).

-The last reference makes it clear that quandles are algebras of a Lawvere theory, so that quandles may be defined in any cartesian monoidal category (a category with finite products).
+The paper by Crans makes it clear that quandles are algebras of a Lawvere theory, so that quandles may be defined in any cartesian monoidal category (a category with finite products).
 It also shows that any Lie algebra gives a quandle in the category of cocommutative coalgebras.